genehaus/singlecellRNA-seq/intercellular_study/README.md

 	R$cell_type <- R$column_save_cell_annotation

 	# In the case of the DefaultAssay,
-	# "RNA" from Seurat object is ideal ("originexp" from Scanpy)
+	# "RNA" from Seurat object is ideal ("originalexp" from Scanpy)
-	# It shouldn't be the one from integrated assay
+	# Please do not use the one from integrated assay
 	assay_name <- DefaultAssay(R)

 	# 'condition' column hss the exp. condition information in this R object